microsoft/playwright/docs/src/emulation.md

 ## Viewport

 The viewport is included in the device but you can override it for some tests with [`method: Page.setViewportSize`].
-Run tests in a file with a specific viewport by setting the `viewport` option in `test.use`:

 ```js tab=js-ts
 import { test, expect } from '@playwright/test';